Using Driving Simulation Technology to Safely Demonstrate Impairment

 Bottom Line, Don’t Drink and Drive

-As we’ve said many times before, don’t drink and drive, even if you think you’re “not that drunk”.
-Why risk hurting someone, or yourself?
-Please always remember to drink responsibly – and call a ride-sharing company to get home!
+As we’ve said many times before, don’t drink and drive, even if you think you’re not that drunk.
+Why risk hurting yourself or someone else?
+Please always remember to drink responsibly – and call a ride-sharing company, a friend or family member to get you home!